 For products which are not designed to be commercialised, the activity will offer support for technical fine-tuning and consolidating the effectiveness of its model of adoption and delivery.

 After the pilot edition in 2016, it is expected that, with mobilisation of additional resources, about 500 start-ups and teams (close to 1500 young e-agriculture entrepreneurs) would have eventually been supported and many of them will be offering effective services to hundred of thousands of farmers and other agri-food stakeholders in many countries.

 The apps and prototypes being submitted for the competition must be existing already; thus, they need to have working functionalities.
 Products developed in the framework of hackathons organised by various institutions, including CTA’s AgriHack Talent hackathons, are eligible.

-NB: Applications that have won previous AgriHack Talent hackathons (national or regional phase) AND have already benefited from a CTA grant or contract (apart from their cash prize won) are not eligible to be part of this pilot 2016 edition.
+NB: Startups that have won previously a CTA grant contract are not eligible to be part of this edition.